 Let’s list off some of these techniques:

 – HSM prefers to combine roughing and finishing passes.
-This is really only possible with higher speed spindles, so if you’re trying to get by with a slower spindle, you’ll have to split into the more traditional roughing and finishing passes.
+This is really only possible with higher speed spindles, because lower speeds just don’t produce the surface finish.
+The potential to skip the finish pass will also vary with the CAM package.
+Some HSM algorithms are smoother than others.
+If you’re trying to get by with a slower spindle, you’ll have to split into the more traditional roughing and finishing passes.
 For the finishing pass, use tooling with as many flutes as possible.
 Finishing assumes all the inside corners have been roughed out, so there will be plenty of chip clearance available.
-The more flutes you have, the faster you can feed through the work for a given chipload.
+The more flutes you have, the faster you can feed through the work for a given chip load.
 Hence, productivity goes up.
 The only reason to use fewer flutes is to improve chip clearance.

 – HSM prefers smaller tooling that moves faster to very large slow moving tooling designed for “hogging”.
 The smaller tooling saves on tool changes and makes it easier to achieve the ideal of eliminating the need for separate roughing and finishing passes.

 – To maximize tool life, take advantage of relatively low cut width 10-15% of tool diameter down to as little as 5% depending on where the sweet spot is for your spindle’s max rpm and the SFM your tool can handle in the material.
 These low radial depths allow the tool better chip clearance and time to cool down in air, allowing for much higher productivity especially on harder materials.
 See the article on taking heat out of the cut for some idea of how this works.
 With low cut width, increase the cut depth.
 This allows more of the cutter’s flute to come into play instead of just wearing out the bottom of the endmill.